First Sunday of Advent: Hope-filled Readings and Prayers for Lighting the Candle on November 27th

 Paul, the writer of Galatians, articulates so perfectly the great hope we celebrate at Christmas!
 Without God’s intervention, we were all slaves...bound up by our sin nature and hopelessly headed to the grave.
 Because of God's great love for us, He came down and rescued humanity by sending his Son as a sacrifice for our sin—so we could be free from the chains of sin and become fully part of God’s glorious eternal family.

-As we prepare our hearts to celebrate Jesus’ arrival as a gift to all humanity; let’s stir up in our hearts and homes a sense of anticipation.
+On this first Sunday of Advent, as we prepare our hearts to celebrate Jesus’ arrival as a gift to all humanity; let’s stir up in our hearts and homes a sense of anticipation.
 Over this Advent, we pray that hope would rise up in our spirits in a tangible and life-giving way.

 The word “Advent” comes from the Latin word adventus, which means “coming.”
-Advent in the 4th and 5th century was a time of preparation for the baptism of new Christians.
+Advent in the 4th and 5th centuries was a time of preparation for the baptism of new Christians.
 Christians would spend 40 days in prayer and fasting to prepare for the celebration that accompanied the baptism of new believers.

 Over time, advent was connected to the coming of Christ.
 Originally Christians used this term to reference Christ’s second coming, but by the Middle Ages, Advent was connected to Christ’s first coming that we celebrate at Christmas.